Cheukting/Cheukting.github.io/_pages/public_speaking.md

 ## 1-1 Coaching

-1-1 coaching is available on request.
+If the above group sessions/ workshops are not soemthing that you are looking for and you would prefer a private coaching session for your special need 1-1 coaching is available on request.
 Prices are:

 ### Introduction session £15 / 30 mins
 A short online introduction session to get to know each other and understand your need for coaching